A look at practical solutions for a primary math program.

 I hope these ideas inspire you with new ideas for your math materials!

-If you make your own worksheets, feel free to try one of the self-checking ideas.
+If you make your own worksheets for your class, feel free to try one of the self-checking ideas.

 If not, you can download my entire year of workbooks and centers – all ten units for the grade one year.